mrkwrc/Keri_The_Cat/README.md

 ## 📖 Project Overview

 Keri The Cat is a 2D arcade game written in Python using Pygame.
-You control a flying catship and shoot hearts to knock down pigeons, trying to achieve the highest score possible!
+You control a flying catship and release hearts to knock down pigeons, trying to achieve the highest score possible!

 ⚙️ Requirements